BardezAnAvatar/BGEE-Caster-Crafting/.research/potion-costs.md

 > The price of a scroll is equal to the level of the spell × the creator’s caster level × 25 gp

+> The price of a wand is equal to the level of the spell × the creator’s caster level × 750 gp.
+> A wand has 50 charges when created—each charge allows the use of the wand’s spell one time.
+A wand that runs out of charges is just a stick.

 So theoretically, I could just take the scroll costs and double them.

 A Case study: Potion of Fire resistance.
 Shows up in-game as costing, roughly, 500 gold.
 The item file's cost is 400.
 I can sell it for 200.